Step 1: Submit an Application for Certificate of Accreditation as a Pharmacy

 Step 2: Scheduling an Inspection

-Once an application has been approved, a community practice advisor will contact the Designated Manager of the operating pharmacy to schedule an inspection of the RDL prior to the proposed opening date.
+Once an application has been approved, a Community Operations Advisor will contact the Designated Manager of the operating pharmacy to schedule an inspection of the RDL prior to the proposed opening date.
 Please be advised that it may take up to two weeks to schedule an inspection.

 Step 3: The Inspection

 Issuance of an amended Certificate of Accreditation is subject to approval of the application and a satisfactory inspection of the RDL.
 For more information on the inspection process, please review the Protecting the Public section of our website.

-Once a community practice advisor has completed their inspection and is satisfied that the operation is safe and the public is protected, notification will be sent to Ontario Drug Benefit (ODB) confirming the RDL has been accredited.
+Once a Community Operations Advisor has completed their inspection and is satisfied that the operation is safe and the public is protected, notification will be sent to Ontario Drug Benefit (ODB) confirming the RDL has been accredited.
 The RDL will then be activated and have a profile on the College’s Find a Pharmacy or Pharmacy Professional tool.